BalahariVignesh/itsec/README.md

                 file.close()
                 return data
     ```
     3. Viewing the stored cookie is implemented using the below code.
+You can access the page here:[Exposed Cookie](https://mysterious-harbor-34550.herokuapp.com/expose)
     ```python
         @app.route('/expose')
             def expose():